top of page

 This process is done through rapid eye movements, or other forms of bilateral stimulation (i.e., stimuli on both sides of the head) such as tapping or pulsing.
 This rapid, two-sided sensory input mimics the movements of rapid eye movement (REM) sleep – the phase of rest when memories are processed and solidified.
 Due to this, the eye movements of EMDR allow our brains to communicate differently between the left and right hemispheres than is usually possible while we are awake.
 Unprocessed, frozen, or otherwise negative memories and thoughts can be shifted, creating a new perception of them that is less distressing.

 EMDR supports the brain’s natural methods of recovering from traumatic or stressful situations, and the approach enables further healing to occur while reducing the original stress response.
 It is often used alongside regular talk therapy, and this safe, holistic approach causes the brain and nervous system to move forward together, removing the mental blocks that often present with conditions like PTSD or extreme anxiety.
+This helps widen the Window of Tolerance, enabling better stress management and emotional regulation.

 Is EMDR safe?